Who we are and what we do

 You may submit data to us for limited purposes such as requesting customer support; answering a questionnaire; participating in a study; entering contests or sweepstakes; or signing up to receive communications from us or another user.

 We collect your shipping address to send you products you have ordered.
-We may automatically collect data concerning your use of our video devices.

 Information Collected by Third Parties